Tyre (Phoenician רצ, ṣūr, "rock"; Greek Τύρος; Latin Tyrus): port in Phoenicia and one of the main cities in the eastern Mediterranean.

 In the first quarter of the seventh century BCE, king Esarhaddon (r.680-669) tightened the Assyrian grip on Phoenicia.
-Having secured his rear, the Assyrian king attacked Egypt.
+Having secured his rear, the Assyrian king proceed to attack Egypt.
 At first, he failed, and he had to suppress rebellions in the north.
-Among the rebels was Tyre, which was apparently forced into submission when Esarhaddon went to Egypt for the second time in 671.
+Among the rebels was the city of Tyre, which apparently had been forced into submission when Esarhaddon went to Egypt for the second time in 671.

-The victor boasted about his victories in the inscription from Nahr al-Kalb and the text from the British Museum known as K 2671(1) rev., which was published by Hugo Wincler in 1887.
+The victor boasted about his victories in Phoenicia in the inscription from the Nahr al-Kalb and the text from the British Museum that is known as K 2671(1) rev., which was published by Hugo Wincler in 1887.

 The translation is from D.D.
 Luckenbill, Ancient Records of Assyria and Babylonia (1926-1927) and was included in ANET3 291.